hanieh-hassanzadeh/traffic-signs-classifier/README.md

 ![image](https://github.com/hanieh-hassanzadeh/traffic-signs-classifier/blob/master/examples/visul1.png)

-The following histogram demonstrated how many images of each sign type exists in the training data set.
+The following histogram demonstrates how many images of each sign type exists in the training data set.

 ![histogram](https://github.com/hanieh-hassanzadeh/traffic-signs-classifier/blob/master/examples/visul2.png)

 ## Step 2: Data augmentation

-The first analyses showed that the data size is not big enough.
+The first analyses shows that the data size is not big enough.
 Moreover, the images needed more generalization.
-Therefore two augmentation techniques are performed on training set, which increase the dataset size from 34799 to 626382.
+Therefore, two augmentation techniques are performed on training set, which increase the dataset size from 34799 to 626382.
 These techniques are %80 central scaling and 7 rotations within the interval of [-18, 18] degrees.

 ## Step 3: Pre-Processing by gray-scaling and normalization

-Then the images were converted into gray scales and the image arrays normalized from [0, 255] intervals to the standard form of [-1, 1] interval.
+Then the images are converted into gray scales and the image arrays are normalized from [0, 255] intervals to the standard form of [-1, 1] interval.

 ### Prepare data to be fed into Tensorflow functions

-The array shapes of all three features data sets needed to be change to have another dimension of size 1 as the last dimension to be compatible with Tensorflow functions.
+The array shapes of all three features datasets needed to be changed to have another dimension of size 1 as the last dimension (to be compatible with Tensorflow functions).

 ### Define Tensorflow variables

-Then, I defined the variables needed in Tensorflow functions.
+Then, I defin the variables needed in Tensorflow functions.

 ## Step 4: Modeling

 ### Model architecture

-The architecture is a LeNet, which consists of:
+I use LeNEt architecture which consists of:

 Layer 1: Convolutional - Input: 32x32x1, Output: 28x28x6
     Activation